Viacom (2005–2019): 2000s

 In June 2005, Viacom announced its purchase of Neopets, a virtual pet website, along with GameTrailers, GoCityKids, and iFilm.
 That December, Paramount announced it would acquire DreamWorks Pictures.
-All indications were that the whole of DreamWorks—both live-comedy film and television studios, albeit not the DreamWorks archive (which was sold to a group led by George Soros in March 2006) nor the animated unit (which was not part of the deal)—would remain owned by Viacom, even though CBS acquired Paramount's television studio.
+All indications were that the whole of DreamWorks—both live-comedy film and television studios, albeit not the DreamWorks archive (which was sold to a group led by George Soros in March 2006) nor the animated unit (which was not part of the deal, which would later go on be acquired by Comcast subsidiary NBCUniversal in 2016)—would remain owned by Viacom, even though CBS Corporation acquired Paramount's television studio.

 In February 2006, Paramount completed the acquisition of DreamWorks.
 On April 24, Viacom obtained Xfire.
 In August, Viacom announced that it had acquired Atom Entertainment for $200 million.
 In September, Viacom acquired game developer Harmonix for $175 million.

 In February 2007, Viacom ordered leaked copyrighted video clips be taken off the video-sharing service YouTube for copyright reasons.
 On February 21, Viacom publicly announced they would be offering free online access to their material through Silicon Valley's distributor Joost.

 On May 21, 2007, Viacom entered into a 50–50 joint venture with Indian media company Network 18 to form Viacom 18 which would house Viacom's existing channels in India: MTV, VH1 and Nickelodeon as well as Network 18's Bollywood movie business.
 All future Viacom content for India and new ventures such as a Hindi entertainment channel and a Hindi movie channel would be housed in this joint venture.

 On December 19, 2007, Viacom signed a five-year, $500 million contract with Microsoft that included content sharing and advertisement.
 The deal allowed Microsoft to license many shows from Viacom owned cable television and film studios for use on Xbox Live and MSN.
 The deal also made Viacom a preferred publisher partner for casual game development and distribution through MSN and Windows.
 On the advertisement side of the deal, Microsoft's Atlas ad-serving division became the exclusive provider of previously unsold advertising inventory on Viacom owned websites.
 Also, Microsoft purchased a large amount of advertising on Viacom owned broadcasts and online networks.
 Finally, Microsoft would also collaborate on promotions and sponsorships for MTV and BET award shows, two Viacom-owned cable networks.

 On December 4, 2008, Viacom announced layoffs of 850 personnel, or 7% of their workforce.
 At the end of the year, Time Warner Cable (along with partner Bright House Networks) and Viacom's MTV Networks could not come to terms for the renewal of any Viacom channel beyond the end of year.
 Time Warner Cable's operations include New York City and Los Angeles, with Bright House including the Tampa Bay and Orlando markets, both top-20 markets.
 This blackout was narrowly avoided when a zero-hour deal was reached shortly after midnight on January 1, 2009.

 On December 7, 2009, Viacom sold its stake in MTV Brasil to Grupo Abril along with rights to the brand.
 Details on the deal were not disclosed.